singhAmandeep007/react-vite-boilerplate/README.md

 ![](/public/react-vite-boilerplate.png)

-Everything you need to kick off your next Vite + React web app!
+Everything you need to start with your next Vite + React web app!
+Delighful developer experience with batteries included.

 ## Table of Contents